alpsayin/nosmartphone-contact-tracing/README.md

 ### Automating iterative consent on each "hop" *(with a tradeoff)*
-I've already explained some of these to a couple people in IT sector.
+I've already explained some of these ideas to a couple people in IT sector.
 And one of their initial responses was *-apart from "why are you so paranoid"-* that a consent requirement on each "hop" could incapacitate the system rendering it ineffective, especially considering most people would give consent anyways.

 And I agree with them to an extent since it requires human interaction.
 My brother (he works in PR) also pointed out that most people would rather have a more autonomous system, then to download a list everyday and manually check against.
 So in this section I will offer amendments to my above proposal with a potential trade-off from privacy.
 But keeping the above option as a choice nevertheless, which is the important thing.